-Most major Asian stock markets have opened the day on a weak note with markets in South Korea (down 1%), Hong Kong (down 0.8%) and Singapore (down 0.8%) leading the losses in the region.
-However, markets in Indonesia (up 0.5%) and Malaysia (up 0.2%) are trading firm.
-The Indian equity market indices have opened the day on a weak note.
-Stocks in the realty and technology space are leading the pack of losers.
-However, healthcare and auto stocks are trading firm.
+Asian equity markets have opened the day on a mixed note with stock markets in Japan (down 1%), China (down 0.4%) and Singapore (down 0.4%) leading the losses in the region.
+However, markets in Hong Kong (up 0.2%) and Indonesia (up 0.1%) are trading firm. and The Indian equity market indices have opened the day on a weak note.
+Stocks in the banking, oil & gas and realty space are leading the pack of losers.
+However, FMCG stocks are trading firm.

-The Sensex today is down by around 14 points (0.1%), while the NSE-Nifty is down by around 5 points (0.1%).
-However, mid and small cap stocks are trading in the green with the BSE Mid Cap and BSE Small Cap indices up by around 0.1% and 0.2% respectively.
-The rupee is trading at Rs 55.4 to the US dollar.
+The Sensex today is down by around 21 points (0.1%), while the NSE-Nifty is down by around 10 points (0.2%).
+However, while BSE Mid Cap index is trading flat, the BSE Small Cap index is up by around 0.1%.
+The rupee is trading at Rs 55.15 to the US dollar.